renatoathaydes/dartle-website/source/processed/tasks.md

 {{end}}
 {{component /processed/fragments/_section.html}}
 {{ define sectionTitle "Validating task arguments" }}
+{{ define sectionId "validating-task-args" }}

-A Task can have an [ArgsValidator](https://pub.dev/documentation/dartle/latest/dartle_dart/ArgsValidator-mixin.html) associated with it.
+A Task can have an [ArgsValidator](https://pub.dev/documentation/dartle/latest/dartle/ArgsValidator-mixin.html) associated with it.

-By default, tasks use the [DoNotAcceptArgs](https://pub.dev/documentation/dartle/latest/dartle_dart/DoNotAcceptArgs-class.html) validator, which mean that trying to pass arguments to them causes an error.
+By default, tasks use the [DoNotAcceptArgs](https://pub.dev/documentation/dartle/latest/dartle/DoNotAcceptArgs-class.html) validator, which mean that trying to pass arguments to them causes an error.

 Other available implementations include `AcceptAnyArgs` (zero or more args) and `ArgsCount` (a specific range of args).